siegeon/magic.lambda.crypto/README.md

 to this subject.
 And of course, even if you had access to 100% perfect privacy in your communication with others, you still need to trust the ones you're communicating with to not tell others about what you are communicating to them ...

+### Torture based decryption

+In addition to the above concerns, any shmuck with a baseball bat could probably _"decrypt"_ your private communication, by simply coercing and torturing the other party to spill the beans.
+Inevitably, at some point, everybody breaks.
+Although there exist ways to counter this too, by for instance start lying immediately once the torture begins - At which point as the torture victim breaks, he's lied so much, that it becomes impossible for the torturer to believe anything that his victim says - This is probably the simplest way of _"decryption"_ that exists, and is easily within the means of any gorilla having high enough IQ to open a door.

+Hence, there is no true privacy, only shades of privacy.
+This is true regardless of how strong encryption you are using.
+Hence ...

 > The only true privacy that exists, is never telling anybody anything!